yeshsurya/DesignPatternsInJava/StructuralPatterns/Readme.md

 Putting it in another way, the decorator pattern provides us with a way to modify the behaviour of individual objects without necessity to create new derived class.
 We use decorator pattern where object containment is favoured over object inheritence.</p>
 </br>

+<h1> Facade Pattern </h1>
+<p> Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
+This type of design pattern comes under structural pattern as this pattern adds an interface to existing system to hide its complexities.

+This pattern involves a single class which provides simplified methods required by client and delegates calls to methods of existing system classes. </p>